rissajeanne/lucene/README.md

      the new password:

      Temporarily make security.json writeable:

       > sudo chmod g+w security.json

-     Chnage password:
+     Change password:

 		> curl --user solr:SolrRocks http://localhost:8983/api/cluster/security/authentication -H 'Content-type:application/json' -d '{"set-user": {"solr":"PLEASE CHANGE"}}'

      Secure credentials file:

 		> sudo chmod g-w security.json

  This command will change the file plugins/generic/lucene/embedded/solr81/security.json, so if you upload this file again, the password will be reset to SolrRocks

   7) Now open up your web browser and log into your OJS journal manager account.

-     Go to "Settings -> Website -> Plugins" and enable the "Lucene Search Plugin" (under "Generic Plugins").
+   >  Go to "Settings -> Website -> Plugins" and enable the
+   >  "Lucene Search Plugin" (under "Generic Plugins").

 Enter the search endpoint as: http://127.0.0.1:8983/solr/ojs/search and provide the admin username and password (see step 6).

   8) Build your lucene index:

      Back to the command line go to the tools directory and execute the script to rebuild your index.

 On Linux and from the OJS directory this becomes:

         > php tools/rebuildSearchIndex.php -d

 You should see output similar to this:

-        # LucenePlugin: Clearing index ... done
+	> LucenePlugin: Clearing index ... done
-        # LucenePlugin: Indexing "lucene-test" ...
+        > LucenePlugin: Indexing "lucene-test" ...
 412 articles indexed
-        # LucenePlugin: Indexing "test" ...
+        > LucenePlugin: Indexing "test" ...
 536 articles indexed
-        # LucenePlugin: Rebuilding dictionaries ... done
+        > LucenePlugin: Rebuilding dictionaries ... done

 On Windows execute:

-         C:\...\ojs> cd tools
+>         C:\...\ojs> cd tools
-         C:\...\tools> php rebuildSearchIndex.php -d
+>         C:\...\tools> php rebuildSearchIndex.php -d

 Please make sure that the output really includes the "LucenePlugin" string.
      Otherwise your plug-in was not correctly activated.

   9) Execute some searches

-     Go to your OJS web frontend and test whether searching with Solr works as expected.
+>     Go to your OJS web frontend and test whether searching with Solr works as
+     expected.